Ku-Tadao/fontys/SEM2/README.md

 </details>

-Look-Back at project description: In this project, I aim to create a replica of the popular social media platform Reddit.
-My platform will allow users to create an account and login securely, create new posts with text and/or media content, view a feed of posts from all users or from specific subreddits, upvote or downvote posts and comments, comment on posts and reply to other comments, edit or delete their own posts and comments, and connect to a relational database to store user data, posts, comments, and other relevant information.
+In this project, the aim is to develop a replica of the popular social media platform Reddit.
+The platform will enable users to create secure accounts, login, and engage in various activities.
+Users will be able to create posts with text and/or media content, browse a feed of posts from all users or specific subreddits, upvote or downvote posts and comments, comment on posts and reply to other comments, as well as edit or delete their own posts and comments.
+To ensure data integrity, a relational database will be used to store user data, posts, comments, and other relevant information.

-We have gathered and documented requirements for My project using various methods, including interviews with stakeholders, studying documentation, reverse engineering, prototyping, and focus groups.
-We have prioritized My requirements using the MoSCoW method and have organized them according to the FR (Functional Requirement), B (Beperking), and K (Kwaliteitseis) categories.
+To gather and document the project requirements, a variety of methods have been employed, including stakeholder interviews, documentation study, reverse engineering, prototyping, and focus groups.
+The requirements have been prioritized using the MoSCoW method and categorized as Functional Requirements (FR), Constraints (B), and Quality Requirements (K).

-My project will adhere to industry best practices for software development and will implement standard techniques and tools for software quality assurance.
-We will regularly test My software to identify and fix bugs and improve its overall quality.
-My goal is to deliver a reliable and user-friendly platform that meets the needs of My stakeholders.
+Throughout the development process, industry best practices for software development will be followed.
+Standard techniques and tools for software quality assurance will be implemented to ensure the reliability and usability of the platform.
+Regular testing will be conducted to identify and address any bugs, enhancing the overall quality of the software.
+The ultimate goal is to deliver a platform that meets the needs of the stakeholders, providing a dependable and user-friendly experience.

 FR = Functional Requirement
 B = Beperking